Titanic: Sinking

-Distress signals were sent by wireless, rockets, and lamp, but none of the ships that responded were near enough to reach Titanic before she sank.
+Distress signals were sent by wireless, rockets, and lamp, but none of the ships that responded were near enough to reach Titanic before sinking.
 A radio operator on board SS Birma, for instance, estimated that it would be 6 am before the liner could arrive at the scene.
 Meanwhile, SS Californian, which was the last to have been in contact before the collision, saw Titanic's flares but failed to assist.
 Around 4 am, RMS Carpathia arrived on the scene in response to Titanic's earlier distress calls.